besok/parsit/README.md

  - `or_none` - replaces a value with a none if it is not presented

 ##### To work with value
- - `ok` - transforms a value into option
+ - `ok` - transforms a value into an option
- - `error` - transforms an error into option
+ - `error` - transforms an error into an option
  - `map` - transforms a value
  - `combine` - combines a value with another value from a given step
- - `validate` - validates a given value and transforms into error if a validation is failed
+ - `validate` - validates a given value and transforms into an error if a validation failed

 ##### To print
  - `print` - print a step